QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 > What I do today :
 - Only reviewed a little bit about while/for loops and if/elif/else statements.
 Today I'm busy with my schoolworks projects tomorrow deadline.
 Happy Coding Guys!!

+Day 32/100 : 5 November 2025, Wednesday (≈5 mins; >1 hour❌)
+> What I do today :
+- Only reviewed a very little bit about Python Loops, still stucked on "Day7_57. " challenge.
+I need to sleep very early (Sleep Enough) and very unfocused due to last night I only slept for two hours because school projects.
+Happy Coding!